highcharts/highcharts-angular/README.md

     "allowJs": true,
     ...
 ```
+__Notice: this is not required for all Typescript / Angular versions - you can build the demo app with `allowJs` set to `false` for some cases.
+This part of the documentation will be revisited after Typescript / Angular further changes regarding this issue.__

 The map is ready to be imported to your app.
 Use `require` instead of import to prevent TS5055 errors.